Chuwit Kamolvisit

 Chuwit Kamolvisit (ชูวิทย์ กมลวิศิษฎ์; RTGS: Chuwit Kamonwisit; born 29 August 1961) is a controversial Thai politician who was once the country's biggest massage parlour owner, known as the "tub tycoon".
 After an arrest in 2003, he publicly claimed that he paid large bribes to many Thai police officers.
 He then sold some of his massage parlors, formed his own political party and unsuccessfully ran for Bangkok governor in August 2004.
 In 2005 he was elected for a four-year term to the Thai House of Representatives, but in 2006 the Constitutional Court removed him from parliament.
 In October 2008 he again ran for governor of Bangkok as an independent but was not elected.
 In the July 2011 general election his party won four seats in the House of Representatives.
 He used the pseudonym Davis Kamol on occasion.

 Early life and education

-Born in British Hong Kong to a Hong Kong-born, Thai Chinese father and a Thai mother.
+Born on 29 August 1961 in British Hong Kong to a Hong Kong-born, Thai Chinese father and a Thai mother.
 Chuwit grew up in a building (now Kiatnakin Phatra Bank, Yaowarat) along Yaowarat Road, or better known as Bangkok's Chinatown.
 His father was engaged in a clothing business and as a manufacturer of Thai jeans brand Hara including being the founder of the Cathay Department Store (now Tesco Lotus, Yaowarat).

 He graduated from the Faculty of Commerce and Accountancy at Thammasat University, and then earned a Master of Business Administration degree at University of San Diego in San Diego, California, United States.
 Later, he also earned a Masters of Political Science (Politics and Governments) at Thammasat University.